Hawker Tomtit: Production and service

 In 1935 some nine ex-RAF aircraft joined the original five on the civil register.
 They were used by individuals and clubs as sports and training machines.
-On 4 February 1941, three surplus Tomtits were acquired from Leicester Aero Club by Alex Henshaw, the Chief Test Pilot at the Vickers Armstrong Castle Bromwich Aircraft Factory (VACBAF) for use as personal transport until mid-1942.
-G-AFIB was destroyed in a night take-off accident during the war and Henshaw sold the remaining aircraft in 1946.
-The third machine, G-AFVV was destroyed at some point soon after the war.
-One survived the war and was acquired and restored by Hawker in 1949.
-This was donated to the Shuttleworth Collection at Old Warden in 1960.
-G-AFTA is still operated by the Shuttleworth Collection.
+On 4 February 1941, three surplus Tomtits were acquired from Leicester Aero Club by Alex Henshaw, chief test pilot at the Vickers-Armstrongs Castle Bromwich aircraft factory for use as personal transport until mid-1942.
+G-AFIB was destroyed in a night take-off accident during the war and G-AFVV was destroyed at some point soon after the war.
+G-AFTA survived the war, was sold by Henshaw in 1946 but then acquired and restored by the Hawker company in 1949.
+This was donated to the Shuttleworth Collection at Old Warden in 1960 and is still airworthy there today.